slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Hints:

-- Optimal decisions occur when one has 70% of the necessary information.
-Anything less than 70% and you’ll probably make a bad decision.
-But anything more than 70% and you’re probably wasting time on something that is unlikely to change the outcome.
-(Jeff Bezos)
-- Is the decision reversible or irreversible?
-If it is reversible, we can make it fast and without perfect information.
-If a decision is irreversible, we should slow down the decision-making process and ensure that we consider ample information and understand the problem as thoroughly as we can.
-(Jeff Bezos)
+- Default to no. (Steve Jobs)
 - 'Hell yes or no'.
 Say no to things you aren’t really excited about doing.
 (Derek Sivers)
 - No to any decision that requires a calculator or computer.
 (Warren Buffett)
-- Default to no. (Steve Jobs)
-- If two equally difficult paths, choose the one more painful in the sort term.
+- With two equally difficult paths, choose the one more painful in the sort term.
 Pain avoidance is creating an illusion of equality.
 (Naval Ravikant)
+- Is the decision reversible or irreversible?
+If it is reversible, make it fast and without perfect information.
+If is irreversible, slow down and ensure that you understand the problem.
+(Jeff Bezos)
-- Or the one that it may produce most serendipity down the line.
+- Choose the one that may produce most serendipity down the line.
+- Optimal decisions occur with 70% of the information.
+Anything less and you’ll probably make a bad decision.
+Anything more and you’re probably wasting time on something that is unlikely to change the outcome.
+(Jeff Bezos)